Meet the Founder: Abbie Mashaal

 His Dad was born in Baghdad and raised in Israel.
 He joined the army as a young adult and, after fighting in the Six-Day War, traveled through Europe and North America before discovering dream-come-true California.

 His mother’s life was equally dramatic.
-She was raised in Chile under the rule of a communist dictator and, when violence became commonplace, moved to Los Angeles to live with relatives.
+She was raised in Chile during the rise of dictators Allende and Pinochet, and when violence became commonplace, moved to Los Angeles to live with relatives.
 In short order, their love story began.

 We Don’t Give Up

 During Abbie’s childhood, his mom worked in an office, and his dad owned a series of small ventures.
 He was a keen businessman and entrepreneur and, as is often an immigrant’s lot, operated with a no-days-off philosophy … which he applied to Abbie too.
 Before he could hang with friends, there was inventory to record and a warehouse to clean.

 Keeping food on the table meant everyone played a role in the family business – especially after the LA Riots when it was all but decimated.
 Abbie was a teenager then and so understood the impact if they’d lost everything, and he witnessed the courage and grit required to rebuild from the ashes.

 The lesson was as traumatic as it was valuable, and it affirmed the family motto: We don’t give up.